seovz/Telegram-Auto-Messsage-Bot/README.md

 # Telegram-Auto-Messsage-Bot
-Sends promotional messages to all Telegram groups and channels the account is part of.
+This project is a simple tool that sends a message automatically to all Telegram groups and channels the user is part of.
+It helps you share announcements or reminders without needing to send them manually every time.
+The bot runs in the background and repeats the sending task every 30 minutes.
+You can change the message text and the timing as you like.
+It’s easy to set up and suitable for personal or small-scale use.